Baneeishaque/Scrap_Voter_List/README.md

 ***Not Completed Yet, Todo : Automation of captcha challenge***

 ----------
-**Note : Pipenv based developemnt is encouraged, however requirements.txt is also available - if you prefer that way.
-A conda environment file is also available.**
+**NB : Pipenv based developemnt is encouraged, however requirements.txt is also available. if you prefer Anaconda Distribution - A conda environment file is also available.**